Question: What is RPE and RIR in strength training?

 - VL 40%+ (RPE 9.5-10): Decreases early RFD (explosiveness)

-- Conclusion: Stop 1-3 reps short of failure on most sets
+- Conclusion: Stop 1-3 reps from failure on most sets

 Generate Your Personalized Program

 Smart Rabbit creates programs that adapt to YOUR level and YOUR recovery.
-Try it for free!
+Try it free!